How do Class Teams at WPI work?

 Cross-listing and Merging Note:

-- B-Term classes will receive student enrollments one week prior to the start of the term
+- Classes will receive student enrollments one week prior to the start of the term.

 - Once Workday Student is active rosters will update more frequently.